 Final Thoughts on Avoiding Difficulties in Grant Writing:

 - Spend adequate time on research, review and assembling materials.
 Expect this to take 50% or more of the time spent on working on the total grant.

-- Allow no one to edit copy who is not fully aware of the project and grant guidelines; last minute ill-advised edits is a common cause of application failures so keep the editing team small and knowledgeable.
+- Do not have editors on your team who are not fully aware of the project and grant guidelines; last minute ill-advised editing, often by a manager, is a common cause of application failures so keep the editing team small and knowledgeable.

 - Do not edit for grammar, voice, etc too early as you waste time editing content you might never use

 - Agree on one editor for tense, grammar, voice.
 Don’t waste time with editing back and forth on style issues

 - Don’t apply fancy formatting.
 It won’t translate to most forms and where it is possible is best done at the very end.